ThomasAurelius/next_ecommerce/README.md

 ### Continued development

 I will continue to work on accessibility issues and improvements.
-I want to add localStorage for the cart, inventory of each item, and categories for pagination.
+I want to add an inventory count of each item, and categories for pagination.

 ### Useful resources